Opening & Closing Ceremonies of the XXVII Olympiad – Sydney 2000

 On secondment to Norwest Productions, Peter was responsible for the deployment, operation and interference/intermod free frequency coordination of the microphone and in ear monitor systems used at the Opening and Closing Ceremonies of the Sydney 2000 Olympic Games.
 In addition to the equipment directly under his control he also coordinated frequencies with the Olympic host broadcaster.

-This year we have just marked the twentieth anniversary of the Sydney 2000 Opening Ceremony.
+Recently we marked the twentieth anniversary of the Sydney 2000 Opening Ceremony.
 Looking back, from 20 years later, this was still an incredible achievement by so many.
 At the time it was the biggest event ever attempted.
 Many of the team were new to Ceremonies.
 We were on the cusp of many developing technologies that are now mainstream.
 Conceived, designed, and executed by Australian crew.
-From Julius Grafton’s report: